kmaincent/linux/Documentation/networking/ethtool-netlink.rst

 When set, the optional ``ETHTOOL_A_C33_PSE_PRIO`` attributes is used to control the C33 PSE priority.
 Allowed priority value are between zero and the value of ``ETHTOOL_A_C33_PSE_PRIO_MAX`` attribute.

+When set, the optional ``ETHTOOL_A_C33_PSE_SAVE_CONF`` attributes is used to save PoE PSE configuration to permanent memory.
+This will keep the PSE configuration across reboot.

+When set, the optional ``ETHTOOL_A_C33_PSE_RESET_CONF`` attributes is used to reset the PoE PSE configuration in permanent memory.

 RSS_GET
 =======